aloisiaarnoldi/notes/README.md

 In more detail:
 Programmers often get tempted to optimize sections of their code before it's functionally complete or without concrete evidence that it's a performance bottleneck.
 This not only complicates the code but can also lead to wasted effort if the optimized section later turns out to be insignificant in terms of overall program efficiency.
 Therefore, always prioritize clarity, simplicity, and correctness initially, then use profiling tools to identify and address bottlenecks if and when they become an actual issue.

+# 2024-02-29
+- Today's programming wisdom is to prioritize tasks, plan your time wisely, and stay organized.
+This will help you to be more efficient and productive in your work.
+Here are some tips to help with task prioritization and time management:

+1. Break down large projects into smaller, manageable tasks.
+2. Use a task management tool, such as Trello or Asana, to keep track of tasks and deadlines.
+3. Prioritize tasks based on their urgency, importance, or impact on the project.
+The "Eisenhower Matrix" can help categorize and prioritize your tasks in this way.
+Tasks are divided into four categories: urgent and important, urgent but not important (e.g., meetings), not urgent, but important ("deep work"), and not urgently important.
+Focus on completing the urgent-and-important tasks first.
+4. Allocate time for each task based upon its estimated complexity and duration.
+Don't be afraid to estimate conservatively; you can always revise your estimates later.
+Then, use your allocated time to complete the task.
+If you find yourself running behind schedule, consider re-prioritizing your remaining tasks or asking for help.
+5. Set reminders and deadline for tasks to avoid procrastination.
+You can use tools like Google Calendar or Todoist to set reminders for important tasks throughout the day.
+6. Stay organized by maintaining a clean and uncluttered workspace.
+Keep your code, files, notes, etc. well-organized and easy to find.
+Organizing and maintaining your files and code will save you time and frustration in the long run.
+7. Learn from your mistakes and reflect on your processes.
+By analyzing your past projects and tasks you will learn what works well and what doesn' t.
+Adapt your workflow and habits accordingly.
+8. Maintain a healthy work-life balance.
+Make sure to take breaks, exercise, eat well, get enough sleep, socialize, read, learn new skills, explore new hobbies, spend time with friends and family.
+A healthy mind and body will lead to better productivity and creativity.